 Unique IDentifier (GUID), which may have been assigned to the

 resource by an external authority or by the provider of the metadata

-In the Audubon Core Term List, every AC
+In the Audiovisual Core Term List, every AC

 term has a term name following a table entry “Term:”, a URI, a